hablapps/pairstrading/PostPairsTrading.md

 ---

 We've already calculated the alpha and beta using the logarithmic values of our historical data (since we don't have prior knowledge of the real-time price values for priceX and priceY).
-Now, all that remains is to apply the previous formula to derive our spreads:
+Now, all that remains is to join everything together and apply linear reggresion to our price logarithms:

 ---

+$spread = log(priceY) - (beta * log(priceX)+alpha)$

 ```q
 spreads: historical_data_priceY - ((historical_data_priceX*beta)+alpha) // = -0.1493929 0.0451223 -0.08835117 0.0451223 0.1579725